 • Key risks have been addressed in the Strategic Report.

 Seek to understand and meet shareholder needs and expectations

 • The Company believes that shareholder expectations are most effectively managed through the release of regulatory announcements and through discussion with shareholders at the Company’s Annual General Meeting.
-The AGM adhered to the relevant covid restrictions and all Board members endeavoured to attend the AGM in person.

 • Board members make themselves available to meet with shareholders and with potential investors as and when required.

 Embed effective risk management throughout the organisation, considering both opportunities and threats